FreeLanguageTools/vocabsieve/cx_freeze/README.md

 ## macOS
 First, install `cx_Freeze` from `pip`.
-Then, install `ssmtool` package too.
+Then, install `vocabsieve` package too.

 You also need `create-dmg` tool from NPM to run this script, but you can use an alternative instead after the .app is generated.